hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/project-setup.html.md

 }
 ```

-When running the convert command like this in a new folder:
+Run the command to convert the HCL project in a new folder.

 ```sh
 cdktf init --template=typescript --from-terraform-project /tmp/demo --local
 ```

-`cdktf` will bootstrap a Typescript project and generate the configuration.
+CDKTF bootstraps a Typescript project and generates the equivalent configuration in JSON.

 ```jsonc
 // File: /tmp/cdktf-demo/cdktf.json